Susan Wyche, PhD

 Fraser, J., Bicknell, J., Sickler, J., & Taylor, A. (2009).
 What information do zoo & aquarium visitors want on animal identification labels.
 Journal of Interpretation Research, 14 (2), 7-19.

-Animal Activity: A meter displaying an animal’s typical activity throughout the day can help visitors plan their visit.
+Animal Activity to Increase Salience: A meter displaying an animal’s typical activity throughout the day can help visitors plan their visit.

 To get a better understanding of the zoo apps currently on the market, I conducted a competitive analysis.
 The nine zoos included in the competitive analysis included a mix of large and small zoos that have an app for their facility.
 The features compared across apps were based on user data and potential design ideas for this project.
 A representative sample of the competitive analysis is below.